 Quotations in foreign languages should be given in the text in the original language.
-Translations into English should be provided in footnotes (such translations do not count against the word limit).
-If reference is made to a substantive unpublished document in a language other than English, both the document in the original language and a translation should be printed in an appendix.
+Translations into English should be provided in footnotes, or in the body of your text if the translation forms part of the substance of your discussion.
+If reference is made to a substantive unpublished document in a language other than English, both the document in the original language and a translation should be printed in an Appendix.